 If you use it for another condition, it may not work at all or make the condition worse.

-Only use CORTIVAL on skin areas that rub together such as under the arm or in the groin area if your doctor tells you to.
+Only use the cream or ointment on skin areas that rub together such as under the arm or in the groin area if your doctor tells you to.

-Only use CORTIVAL on the face if your doctor tells you to.
+Only use it on the face if your doctor tells you to.
 If improvement does not occur within one week, tell your doctor immediately.